remirror/remirror/docs/react/controlled.md

   const { manager, state, setState } = useRemirror({
     extensions,

-    // Add the string handler import so that the initial
+    // Add the string handler so that the initial
     // state can created from a html string.
     stringHandler: 'html',